danspinola/vscode-for-writers/README.md

 # VS Code for Writers

-This is an Extension Package with some useful extensions and tools for fiction writers.
+This is an Extension Pack with some useful extensions and tools for fiction writers.

 Please, take a look at each extension to decide if they'll be useful for you and for further specific instructions.